With 31 years of Marine Corps experience, Sgt. Maj. Ronald Green, 50, has spent more of his life inside the Corps than out.

 Q. Do you have a favorite beer or drink of choice?

 A. I absolutely will go out and have a couple beers with the Marines around me.
 I'm not really a drinker or a smoker or a dipper.
-I don't have a problem with anyone who does it.
+I don't have a problem with anyone who that does it.
 I just grew up in a society and watched a lot of family members go down that road.
 I decided not to do it.
-But I will have a beer or drink of a Marine's choice with them.
+But I will have a beer or drink of a Marine's' choice with them.